 In 1988, TRI relocated to an even older dwelling in the center of town at 9 Waushacum Avenue.
 The commercially zoned property with a building built in 1840 had been the home of the Davidson family since the 1940’s.
 The original bark covered birch and oak timbers are still a major part of the structural integrity of the building .
 TRI has since relocated to a more modern facility at 50 Leominster Road, Sterling, Massachusetts.

 Once a prominent church in Sterling, the steepled building is now 33 Main Street.
 Now an office building, TRI opened its doors in 1982 in this historical building at 33 Main Street.
 Although our history began in transportation and logistics, computers and the software they require has been our life-blood for more than a quarter century.
 With the combination of young and old, we have been able to move with the times and the technology.
 Keeping pace with new advances in science and technology has been a cornerstone of what TRI is all about and has helped us remain competitive through the years.

-Today we enjoy a great facility with ample space to host our own server farm, class room, library and offices for administration, support and programming.
+Today we enjoy offices in Sterling, Massachusetts and North Fort Myers, Florida.
 We have become development partners with Microsoft, Apple, Intuit, GFI and Motorola which allows us to develop software for a wide range of devices and applications.